 Your dissertation is very special to you since it's a significant milestone in your professional and personal life.
-But it's more than that: it's also your contribution to the knowledge of humanity and to the accumulated research-based knowledge of your discipline.
+But it's more than that: it's also your contribution to the knowledge of humanity and to the research of your discipline and its scholarly conversation.

-The College, the Library, and the School of Education believe in disseminating our students' and our institution's intellectual work as broadly as possible.
+The University and the College of Education believe in disseminating our students' and our institution's intellectual work as broadly as possible.
 We urge and encourage you to publish it in ProQuest's Open Access Dissertation Publishing service so as many people as possible may benefit from your original research.

-The publication process begins by submitting all of the necessary information to ProQuest ETD Administrator.
+The publication process begins by submitting all of the necessary information and a copy of your dissertation to ProQuest ETD Administrator.
 But please read this entire guide before starting the submission process.

 ProQuest's usage of the phrase open access means items are freely available for viewing or downloading by anyone with access to the internet.
 That is, dissertations and theses published as part of the Open Access Dissertation Publishing service from ProQuest will be freely available at no charge for viewing or downloading by anyone with access to the internet, indefinitely.

-Because the School of Education and the College believe in disseminating your research in the broadest possible way, we urge you to participate in the ProQuest Open Access Dissertations project.
-The College will pay all fees associated with this service, which includes perpetual archiving.
+Because the College of Education and the University believe in disseminating your research in the broadest possible way, we urge you to participate in the ProQuest Open Access Dissertations project.
+The University will pay all fees associated with this service, which includes perpetual archiving.

 This page provides move information about ProQuest's Open Access Publishing PLUS service and contains a link to an FAQ you may find helpful.